 Saya attended the University of Victoria where she completed both her Bachelor of Music and Master of Music in Piano Performance as well as her Teacher’s Training at the Victoria Conservatory of Music.
 She has also performed as an accompanist and has served as a musicianship assistant administering keyboard proficiency tests to students.

-Saya began teaching piano 13 years ago and is a Registered Music Teacher with the South Fraser Branch.
+Saya began teaching piano over 15 years ago and is a Registered Music Teacher with the South Fraser Branch.
 Saya prepares students for all levels of the RCM curriculum and is always upbeat and patient with her students.
 In addition to her native English, Saya also speaks fluent Japanese.

 Karen Mofakham, ARCT, RMT

-Karen began teaching piano 28 years ago.
+Karen began teaching piano over 30 years ago.
 A native of Port Coquitlam, she began her studies with Florence Graham followed by Edward Parker.